The Veiled Lady

 MS: That’s wonderful.

 MM: Isn’t it?
-The lover can see the beloved as she never saw herself….
-Maura, we’ve got to cut to a commercial in a minute, but we’ll be back, discussing star center D.D.
-“Double D” Home and his controversial relationship with power forward Robert Browning – how they’ve managed to bury the hatchet to get to the Elite Eight, and possibly the Final Four…
+The lover can see the beloved as she never saw herself… Maura, I am so impressed with how your star center D.D.
+“Double D” Home and your power forward Bobby “BB Gun” Browning have managed to bury the hatchet to get to the Elite Eight, and possibly the Final Four.

-MS: Well, Robert and Elizabeth Browning—who both appear in my poem—have helped me get this far.
-Poets must rely on other poets.
-It’s not like owners of hotdog stands, who can just go it alone… When she was Elizabeth Barrett, Liz and Edgar Poe wrote to each other, a trans-Atlantic flirtation; Poe dedicated his 1845 Poems to her—but that was the year Robert came into her life…
+MS: Well, the will to win makes strange bedfellows, and don’t forget that both of the Brownings appear in my poem.
+Without them, the team wouldn’t be where it is today.
+You see, Marla, poets must rely on other poets; it’s not like owners of hotdog stands, who can just go it alone.
+When she was Elizabeth Barrett, in her rookie year, she and Edgar Poe wrote to each other, a trans-Atlantic flirtation; Poe dedicated his 1845 Poems to her—but that was the year Robert came into her life.

-MS: I had thought of Yeats.
-But the Brownings were more of what I was looking for.
+MS: I had thought of Yeats, and he was a free agent available for the season, but the Brownings were more of what I was looking for.
 Seances were so big in the Victorian era.
-Yeats is either thought of as a Modern or a late Romantic—
+Yeats is either thought of as a Modern or a late Romantic.

 MM: But Yeats was a Victorian in so many ways.
-It’s just that the Modernists were horrified at being called Victorians…OK, let’s go to that commercial… for the Antique Road Show!
+It’s just that the Modernists were horrified at being called Victorians…OK, let’s go now to a commercial, for the Antiques Roadshow!